 For children with a known food allergy, the key to preventing a potentially serious reaction is avoiding exposure to the relevant allergen (the food that causes the allergy).
-The greatest risk for such a child is from accidental exposure.

 It is important for centres to develop and implement an allergy policy to reduce the risk of allergen exposure as much as possible and practicable.
 The allergy policy should also include requirements for staff training regarding anaphylaxis and use of adrenaline injectors.

 Important points to include in a food allergy policy:

 - Sharing food, containers and utensils should not be allowed.
 This is especially important if food and utensils (e.g. lunchboxes and drink bottles) are brought from home.

 - Bottles, lunchboxes, other utensils and other drinks provided by parents should be clearly labelled with the name of the child for whom they are intended.

 - Eating areas and utensils should be thoroughly cleaned with warm soapy water.
 Utensils should be put through a dishwasher cycle if appropriate, to remove traces of potential allergens.

 - Children and staff should be encouraged to wash their hands before and after meal times.